Shivang731/Shivang731/README.md

 Abstractions are useful —
 but only after you know what they’re hiding.

-This profile is not a highlight reel.
+This profile isn’t a highlight reel.
 It’s a trail of work-in-progress.

 ---